 After the stress of our connection, neither of us got any sleep on the 4 ½ hour flight to the Maldives capital of Malé.
 We touched down at 7:30am exhausted but just thankful to be there.

 The Maldivian Customs Experience

-So, exhausted and de-wined, we cleared customs and were thankful to see our cheerful W Maldives representative eagerly awaiting us.
+Exhausted and wine-less, we cleared customs and were thankful to see our cheerful W Maldives representative eagerly awaiting us.
 Moments later we were relieved of our bags and whisked away to the nearby seaplane terminal where the W is one of only a few luxury hotels to maintain a lovely, private departure lounge.
-We had it to ourselves and waited just a little under an hour for two other guests to arrive who were booked on our same seaplane.
-While we waited, we had snacks, checked email and completed the check-in process.

 While the romance element intended in the design of these retreats was clearly lost on two single girls traveling together, the luxury element was most certainly not!
 All thoughts of sleep forgotten for the moment, Susan and I quickly settled into our new digs, changed into swimsuits, kicked off our shoes and set out to explore the island a bit.

-We walked (ice cream in hand) to check out the pool, main beach and a few of the restaurants and then stopped by the dive shop to collect our snorkel gear before heading back to the retreat (I love calling it that).
+With ice cream in hand, we continued on to check out the pool, main beach and a few of the restaurants and then stopped by the dive shop to collect our snorkel gear before heading back to the retreat (I love calling it that).
 Since the island is tiny, this took all of about an hour so we spent the afternoon snorkeling and relaxing on our own little beach before changing to meet Tara for sunset cocktails at “SIP” – the resort’s prime sunset spot.

 Postcards from Paradise – Day 2